- Deutsche Schule Melbourne - a bilingual school in Melbourne, Victoria

 Resources for Children Learning German

-- Not just one, but two websites with German stories read aloud for young kids online, and links for teachers of German
+- A great website with German stories read aloud for young kids, and links for teachers of German.

 - German lessons for children online from the Victorian Department of Education in Australia.